-Holiday Gifts for Hudson Valley Foodies in 2013
+Holiday Gifts for Hudson Valley Foodies

 The third annual roundup of (mostly) locally produced treats

 Did 2013 have fewer months than other years?
 Seems like it was just Labor Day, and now, ready or not, it’s beginning to look a lot like... time for my annual lineup of gifts for foodies — or anyone who eats and drinks.
 The lists from past Christmases are still in effect if you’d like more ideas.

 Nothing gladdens the heart like knowing local chocolatiers are multiplying.
 Hudson Chocolates in Poughkeepsie, a relative newcomer that I just discovered, creates striking, wonderful confections inspired by the Hudson Valley, says chocolatier Francisco Migoya.
 Even jaded foodies will be surprised by yummies like candied olives, or the Japanese citrus Yuzu bar with layers of lemon verbena ganache and candied almond nougantine.
 Mmmm. www.hudsonchocolates.com

 If you didn’t have time to make your own, the ones from Shady Acres, an organic farm in Middletown, have homemade appeal.
 Their new gooseberry-currant jam went down well this year. www.shadyacresorganic.com

 John King, proprietor of Hudson Valley Homestead in Craryville, Columbia County, has been making organic herbal vinegars, mustards, and barbecue sauces for decades now, supplying Big City outlets like Balducci’s as well as local shops.
 He’s a charmingly old-fashioned purveyor so check the product list online, and then call, fax or mail in your order. www.hudsonvalleyhomestead.com